Graylog2/documentation/pages/installation.rst

       and you will be able to log in to the web interface with username *admin* and password *yourpassword*.
  * ``elasticsearch_max_docs_per_index = 20000000``
     * How many log messages to keep per index.
-This setting multiplied with ``elasticsearch_max_number_of_indices`` results in the maximum number of messages in your Graylog2 setup.
+This setting multiplied with ``elasticsearch_max_number_of_indices`` results in the maximum number of messages in your Graylog setup.
 It is always better to have several more smaller indices than just a few larger ones.
  * ``elasticsearch_max_number_of_indices = 20``
     * How many indices to have in total.
 If this number is reached, the oldest index will be deleted. **Also take a look at the other retention strategies that allow you to automatically delete messages based on their age.**